frederic-lefevre/BackupFiles/README.md

 It has acceptable performances (something like 400K files scanning in 20 seconds in the buffer phase).
 The scanning is multi-threaded.

 It has a content comparison option (which slows down the process naturally).

+TODO:
+* Warning file size threshold : make it particular to each config file